 Reimbursement Fixed Costs for SMEs (TVL)

-Entrepreneurs in selected categories who have experienced income loss due to the corona crisis, or the flooding due to heavy rainfall (July 2021) may apply for the Reimbursement Fixed Costs for SMEs (TVL).
-They can also apply after they have reopened their business.
+Entrepreneurs in selected categories who have experienced income loss due to the corona crisis or the flooding due to heavy rainfall (July 2021) may apply for the Reimbursement Fixed Costs for SMEs (TVL).
+Application is possible until 26 October 17:00 hours.